INVESTMENT INDUSTRY REGULATORY ORGANIZATION OF CANADA PRIVACY CODE

-This Code outlines certain of the principles and practices IIROC follows in protecting the personal information that is in its custody or control by virtue of its performing its regulatory functions.
-This includes, but is not limited to, personal information of current and former clients, employees, agents, directors, officers, partners and others collected from parties under IIROC’s jurisdiction (“Regulated Persons”).
+This Privacy Code outlines certain of the principles and practices CIRO follows in protecting the personal information in its custody or control by virtue of its performing its regulatory functions.
+This includes, but is not limited to, personal information of current and former clients, agents, directors, officers, partners and others collected from parties under CIRO’s jurisdiction (“Regulated Persons”).
+This Privacy Code does not apply to the personal information of CIRO Employees, whose information is covered separately by the CIRO Employee Code of Conduct.

 Personal Information